ashutoshmjain/gita/src/continuum.md

 </p>

-The graphic shows three pairs of "Y"s .
-Pairs are to represent information coming from two dimensions though we could very well use only one "Y".
-The central value is where the circle is just a dot but it is still a circle.
-The bottom and top pair is where circle is of full size.
-You may like to imagine this circle as a screw rotating and moving in the direction of time.

 As long as the electromagnetic field exist, this value continues to be yes.
 In essence, the photon is scale invariate.
 It doesn't matter how big or small the circle is.
 If he circle is big it may be a photon of a radio wave.
 If it is small it could be a Gamma ray photon.
 But it is photon nevertheless.
 The distinction of energy level is for the observers.
 Photon only knows it exists.